illinois-impact/ece408_project/README.md

 The ranking is determined by the minimum run time of kernels with correct inferences which are run with the `--submit` flag.
 The `rai ranking` command is not the final word: the staff will re-run all final submissions 3 times and choose the fastest result as your time.
 THe ranking is determined solely by the same value printed by `Op Time:` during your run.
-That `Op Time` is computed by wrapping the mxnet op that you implement in a timer.
+That `Op Time` is computed by wrapping the MXNet op that you implement in a timer.

 **Deliverables**